radanskoric/radanskoric.github.io/_posts/2025-03-05-rails-assets-propshaft-importmaps.markdown

 - Uses the concept of pinning an import name to asset name which it then resolves to the actual source file location with `path_to_asset`. **This is the only touching point between the two gems.**
 - Does not do any changes to the asset files.

 Now we know how the Rails 8 asset pipeline is integrated.
-In the next article I'll dive into how asset processing gets integrated with Propshaft and then we'll round off the miniseries with some examples of things you can do with this asset pipeline, including the one that sent me looking at the source.
+In the [next article](/articles/rails-assets-deep-dive-propshaft) I dive into how asset processing gets integrated with Propshaft.
+I'm also preparing an article with some examples of things you can do with this asset pipeline, including the one that sent me looking at the source.
 Subscribe below to not miss it.

 ## Footnotes